willatendo/The-Lost-Worlds/src/main/java/Contributing.md

 # Contributing to the Mod!
 If you want to contribute to the mod, start by talking to Willatendo either on CurseForge, Planet Minecraft, or Discord.
+They will get to you ASAP.
 Once a task has been assinged, fork the project, work, then commit.
 Once done, I'll review it and add it to the main repository.